Erich Kirchler: Biography

 Kirchler was born in Sand in Taufers in northern Italy.
 In 1974, he began studying architecture at the Technical University of Vienna and psychology and human anthropology at the University of Vienna.
 His doctoral dissertation focused on "Changes in concepts through learning processes – A contribution to cognitive dynamics" (Veränderung eines Begriffsraumes durch Lernprozesse – Ein Beitrag zur kognitiven Dynamik).
 After his graduation in 1979, he was employed at the University of Linz Institute of Education and Psychology.
 Under the supervision of Hermann Brandstätter, he received his habilitation in psychology in 1989 from the University of Linz, Austria.
-Since 1992, he has served as professor of applied psychology (economic psychology) at the Faculty of Psychology, University of Vienna, and since 2010 also as a visiting professor at the Vienna University of Economics and Business (as part of the DIBT: Doctoral Program in International Business Taxation).
+Since 1992, he has served as professor of applied psychology (economic psychology) at the Faculty of Psychology, University of Vienna, where he retired in 2020.
+Since 2010 he is also guest professor at the Vienna University of Economics and Business (as part of the DIBT: Doctoral Program in International Business Taxation).

 Since 1992, Kirchler has taken on various administrative roles, first at the Institute of Psychology and afterwards at the Faculty of Psychology.
 He has served as Chair of the Department of Applied and Clinical Psychology, (Vice-) Chair of the Institute of Psychology and as Vice-Dean of the Faculty of Psychology.
-He was vice-chair and is curreantly chair of the Department of Applied Psychology: Work, Education, Economy.
+He was vice-chair and chair of the Department of Applied Psychology: Work, Education, Economy.